rasmus4200/level-up-ios/basics/enums.md

-# Enums
+# Cool things you can do with Swift enums ⚡

-Enums are first class citizens in Swift.
-Here are some of the cool things they can do.
+[Swift Enums](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html) are most more powerful than the traditional integer based enumerations we worked with in C. In this article I want to show you some of the cool things Swift enums can do, to make your code more readable and your programs easier to understand.

 ## Simple State Machines